-- 8.23.
-The match ends and time is stopped if any of the following conditions occurs: - 8.23.1.
-The match timer expires. - 8.23.2.
+- 9.23.
+The round ends and time is stopped if any of the following conditions occurs: - 9.23.1.
+The round timer expires. - 9.23.2.
 After three complete laps the vehicle stops in the finish section so that the projection of the vehicle on the field is completely within the section.
-For more details refer to Appendix A, section 2. - Note 1: the vehicle must halt in the finish section autonomously.
-If a team participant forces end of the match by using one of the methods described below when the vehicle is within the finish section, this will not be considered an autonomous halt and points for stopping in the finish section will not be assigned. - Note 2: to demonstrate a complete stop in the finish section, the vehicle must not continue driving after 15 seconds.
-If after the end of the match the vehicle continues moving, judges could find the behaviour of the vehicle ambiguous and may not assign point for the stop in the finish section. - 8.23.3.
-After three complete laps the vehicle passes the finish section so that its projection on the mat is completely within the corner section next to the finish section in the match driving direction.
-For more details refer to Appendix A, section 3. - 8.23.4.
-The projection of one of the traffic sign is completely outside of the circle drawn around the traffic sign's seat.
-For more details refer to Appendix A, section 1. - 8.23.5.
-The vehicle crosses section boundaries twice while driving in the direction which is opposite to the match driving direction.
-For more details refer to Appendix A, section 4. - 8.23.6.
+For more details refer to Appendix A, section 2.

+Note 1: the vehicle must stop in the finish section autonomously.
+If team participant forces the end of the round by using one of the methods described below when the vehicle is within the finish section, this will not be considered an autonomous stop and points for stopping in the finish section will not be assigned.

+Note 2: to demonstrate a complete stop in the finish section, the vehicle must not continue driving after 15 seconds.
+If after the end of the round the vehicle continues moving, judges could find the behaviour of the vehicle ambiguous and may not assign a point for the stop in the finish section.

+- 9.23.3.
+After three complete laps the vehicle passes the finish section so that its projection on the mat is completely within the corner section next to the finish section in the round driving direction.
+For more details refer to Appendix A, section 3.
+The vehicle crosses section boundaries twice while driving in the direction which is opposite to the round driving direction.
+For more details refer to Appendix A, section 4. - 9.23.4.
 After passing a traffic sign from the incorrect side, the vehicle completely crosses the line which goes from the inner border to the outer border and where this traffic sign is located.
-For more details refer to Appendix A, section 5. - 8.23.7.
-The vehicle's dimensions exceed the limit. - 8.23.8.
-Any team member touches the vehicle without the judge's permission for repairing actions. - 8.23.9.
-Any team member touches the field mat and wall without the judge's permission for repairing actions.

-- 8.23.10.
-Any team member touches the game elements. - 8.23.11.
-The vehicle drives outside of the track (by moving the wall) or outside of the game field. - 8.23.12.
-The vehicle or team member damages the field or a game element. - 8.24.
-Notice that, according to the above rules, the team can stop their attempt (e.g. by touching the field wall or doing any of the above rules).
-However, they will not be able to resume the attempt after the stop and the match will be ended. - 8.25.
+For more details refer to Appendix A, section 5. - 9.23.5.
+The vehicle's dimensions still exceed the limit, after 3-minute repairing time. - 9.23.6.
+Any team member touches the vehicle without the judge's permission for repairing actions. - 9.23.7.
+Any team member touches the field mat and wall without the judge's permission for repairing actions. - 9.23.8.
+Any team member touches the game elements. - 9.23.9.
+The vehicle drives outside of the track (by moving the wall) or outside of the game field. - 9.23.10.
+The vehicle or team member damages the field or a game element. - 9.24.
+Notice that, according to the above rules, the team can stop their attempt (e.g., by touching the field wall or doing any of the above rules).
+However, they will not be able to resume the attempt after the stop and the round will be ended. - 9.25.
 The judges will base their decisions on the rules and fair game play.
 They have the final decision on the competition day.
-If there is any uncertainty during the task completion, the judges will bias their decision to the worst outcome available for the context of the situation.
+If there is any uncertainty during the task completion, the judges will bias their decision to the worst outcome available for the context of the situation,

-9. Scoring
+10. Scoring